 Painting landscapes, especially tiny ones, is a thing of comfort.
-These pieces are small, and they are attainable to me.
 They are deeply satisfying to hold in my hand, where they become a physical manifestation of a memory the size of a matchbox.

-Surveying this large collection of nearly 100 paintings, which only scratches the surface of the various landscapes I have encountered in my lifetime, I feel a sense ofcomfort remembering just how many of them I’ve seen, how many places I have felt deeply happy and at home, jubilant with the breeze on my face, the wet mist and the sun in the air, the crunch of the dirt and rock and grass beneath my feet.
+Surveying this collection of nearly 100 paintings, I feel a sense of comfort remembering just how many of them I’ve seen, how many places I have felt deeply happy and at home, jubilant with the breeze on my face, the wet mist and the sun in the air, the crunch of the dirt and rock and grass beneath my feet.

 Perhaps in viewing these places--some of which you may recognize, many of which are likely foreign--you will recognize something familiar in them.
 The vistas we cling to are not permanent, and this is an unbearably sad thought; yet there are so many places to embrace, so many iterations of everything.
 Landscapes change--sometimes subtly, and sometimes drastically--from moment to moment and second to second.
 There is room in you for many landscapes, and for you in them.